Calculus Placement Test (CPT)

 June CPT Registration

-For the CPT that is administered on the first Saturday in June, please visit the June CPT Registration website.
+For the CPT that is administered on June 8, 2019, please visit the June CPT Registration website.
 The registration form will be active for the month of March:

 September and January CPT Registration

-Except for the writing of the CPT on the first Saturday in June, you register for the CPT as you would a regular course by adding "MATH 1CPT" on self-service.
+Except for the writing of the CPT in June, you register for the CPT as you would a regular course by adding "MATH 1CPT" on self-service.
 If you have not completed MATH 3208 you must contact firstname.lastname@example.org to obtain permission to write the CPT.

 To assist you in preparing for the CPT, you may download the following PDF file: